graphql/composite-schemas-wg/rfcs/spec/spec/Section 1 -- Overview.md

 - **Execution**: The distributed GraphQL executor specifies the Gateway Configuration and the core execution algorithms.

-GraphQL Fusion describes a colaborative approach towards build a single graph composed from multiple _subgraphs_ by specifying the algorithms to merge different GraphQL _subgraph_s chemas into a single _fusiongraph_.
+The GraphQL Composite Schemas spec describes a colaborative approach towards build a single graph composed from multiple _subgraphs_ by specifying the algorithms to merge different GraphQL _subgraph_s chemas into a single _supergraph_.

-Two subgraphs exposing a type with the same name form a distributed type in the _fusiongraph_.
+Two subgraphs exposing a type with the same name form a distributed type in the _supergraph_.

 ```graphql example
 # subgraph 1